FSUHeting/DL_LOB_Trading_and_MidPirce_Movement/README.md

 ### 1, limit order book trading.

 We use two CNN models to predict bid ask spread cross.
+One for long and one for short.

 run main_trading.py

 ### 2, mid-pirce moving prediction on LobsterData.

+We use a CNN model to predict the mid-price movement.

 run main_midprice.py

 ### 3, mid-pirce moving prediction on "Benchmark" dataset.

+We use a deep CNN model to predict the mid-price movement.

 run main_benchmark.py